lsbFlying/resy/README.md

 type ComPropsType = { name: string };

-// The second type parameter of the MapStateToProps paradigm type is the type of props. class ClassComProps extends React.Component< MapStateToProps<StateType, ComPropsType>
+// the second type parameter of the MapStateToProps paradigm type is the type of props. class ClassComProps extends React.Component< MapStateToProps<StateType, ComPropsType>
 > {